seabassapologist/gobbl/README.md

 ## Building

-To locally, ensure you have 'Go >=1.17' installed, and run the following in the source dir
+To locally, ensure you have `Go >=1.17` installed, and run the following in the source dir

 ```
 $ go build .